NakulNarwariaa/Android/CourseRegistration/README.md

 *	Android application for students to register for courses offered in SDSU.
 *	Login functionality and Dashboard for user which lets user see their registered courses and schedule.
 *	Filter functionality for course search for efficient results.
-* Saved user credentials for better user experience.
+* Saving user credentials for better user experience.

 # App Description